 Morgan Stanley & Co.
 LLC, J.P.
-Morgan Securities LLC, and Wells Fargo Bank, National Association, as Underwriters, have agreed to purchase the Bonds at an aggregate purchase price of \$56,516,547.26 (equal to the aggregate principal amount of the Bonds, plus net premium of \$5,257,435.55 and less Underwriters' discount of \$370,888.29).
+Morgan Securities LLC ("JPMS"), The Huntington Investment Company, KeyBanc Capital Markets Inc. and PNC Capital Markets LLC, as Underwriters, have agreed to purchase the Bonds at an aggregate purchase price of \$183,576,162.90 (equal to the aggregate principal amount of the Bonds, plus net premium of \$17,802,979.65 and less Underwriters' discount of \$676,816.75).
 The Underwriters may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the public offering prices stated on the cover page hereof.
 The public offering price set forth on the cover page hereof may be changed after the initial offering by the Underwriters.
 The Bond Purchase Agreement provides that the Underwriters will purchase all the Bonds, if any are purchased, and requires the University to indemnify the Underwriters and the Commission against losses, claims, damages and liabilities arising out of any incorrect statements or information including the omission of material facts, contained in this Offering Circular pertaining to the University and other specified matters.

-Morgan Stanley Securities LLC, parent company of Morgan Stanley & Co.
+Morgan Stanley, parent company of Morgan Stanley & Co.
 LLC, one of the Underwriters of the Bonds, has entered into a retail distribution arrangement with its affiliate Morgan Stanley Smith Barney LLC.
 As part of the distribution arrangement, Morgan Stanley & Co.
 LLC may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC.
-As part of this arrangement, Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.
+As part of this arrangement, Morgan Stanley & Co.
+LLC will compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.